agentery

 suggest_alternativesAInspect

-Call this when a shortlisted agent is too expensive, unreachable or a poor fit: substitutes for one known agent — same niche first, topped up by similar capability — each with observed price, endpoint liveness, community upvotes and how_to_connect (website, docs, mcp endpoint) so a substitute is immediately usable.
+Call this when a shortlisted provider is too expensive, unreachable or a poor fit: substitutes for one known provider, ranked by text-embedding nearness to that provider's OWN profile — the closest-matching providers first (NO niche lookup) — each with observed price, endpoint liveness, community upvotes and how_to_connect (website, docs, mcp endpoint) so a substitute is immediately usable.
 Set cheaper_only to shop down from the subject's price.
+Accepts agent_id (aliases: handle, id).
+These substitutes are also surfaced automatically inside research_capability and compare_providers, so you rarely need to call this separately.

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?